 The trail here is another detour due to logging, but it’s unmarked.
 It’s along popular mountain biking trails, but there are many paths.
 Almost immediately, I took the wrong path, which I realized when consulting the app.

 There were many bikers out, and one young lady told me which paths to take to get back onto the AZT after the detour.
 Phew!

 Once on the AZT again, the path meandered through the area’s famous Ponderosa pines.
 Can’t recall if I mentioned Flagstaff is on the western edge of the world’s largest Ponderosa pine forest.
 It was lovely, although warm, as Flagstaff was hitting the 70s today.

-Once I crossed Snowbowl Road, I knew the path would climb 1,000 feet over the next 5 miles.
-I also knew snow would appear about 1-2 miles before my camping destination at Alfa Fia Tank.
+Once I crossed Snowbowl Road, I knew the path would climb 1,000 feet over the next five miles.
+I also knew snow would appear about one or two miles before my camping destination at Alfa Fia Tank.
 For whatever reason, I assumed it would be patchy snow.
 I thought my big snow day was tomorrow.
 Wrong!

 Thankfully, Alfa Fia Tank is in an open field where there were some trees with small patches of dry land surrounding them.
 I found a spot to camp, and it even had a little stream of snowmelt running next to it.
 So I could filter water handily and dry out for the night.

 Tackling Mt.
 Humphreys

 The plan is to break camp early tomorrow and get the rest of the way up and over this mountain as quickly as possible, while the overnight-hardened snow might hold me better.